dmcg/daviddenton.github.io/_drafts/connectpattern.md

 <hr/>

+*Reader Note: whilst this post is about a pattern that is not Kotlin-specific, it does demonstrate the pattern using code written in Kotlin.
+This uses various Kotlin features such as [Data classes](https://kotlinlang.org/docs/reference/data-classes.html), [Companion Objects](https://kotlinlang.org/docs/reference/object-declarations.html#companion-objects), [Operator overloading](hhttps://kotlinlang.org/docs/reference/operator-overloading.html) and [Extension functions](https://kotlinlang.org/docs/reference/extensions.html).
+It also uses the basics of the [http4k](https://www.http4k.org/rationale/) HTTP toolkit which might be worth referring to if unfamiliar with them.*

 The main bulk of non-operationally focussed application code in a modern Server-based HTTP microservice can be broken down into a few broad areas: